 Decision-Making Practices & Policies:

-Partners at the Idaho Office of Emergency Management (IOEM), Water Resources (IDWR), and Department of Lands (IDL) are striving to reduce the risk posed by wildfires to human lives, property, and natural resources.
+Partners at the Idaho Office of Emergency Management, Water Resources, and Department of Lands (IDL) are striving to reduce the risk posed by wildfires to human lives, property, and natural resources.
 To achieve this goal, the state uses the IDL wildfire hazard model to inform and guide allocation of state wildfire mitigation and management resources.
 This current model relies upon static GIS data layers of burn history, topography, wildland-urban interfacing, and vegetation-wildfire interactions to determine wildfire burn potential trends and forecast areas of concern for the state.
 This model is incorporated into the State of Idaho Hazard Mitigation Plan (SHMP), with the expressed goal that this method will lead to wildfire conscious communities, and ecologically secure, wildfire-adapted landscapes.

 Earth Observations & End Products Overview